 Spiritual wellness has been on the top of most everybody’s mind lately, and for good reason: living through a global pandemic and global crises, clearing negative energy from a space is beneficial to us all.
 As a result of spiritual wellness gaining speed in the mainstream wellness realm, sage smudging has also recently risen to fame.
 Known for cleansing spaces of negative energy or spirits, white sage can be found everywhere from upscale yoga studios to Amazon resellers — a testament to its popularity.
-But it turns out that sage smudging, though it may be well-intentioned, is more problematic than it sounds.
+But it turns out that it's better to cleanse a space without having to use white sage; using this rare plant is more problematic than it sounds.

 White Sage’s Environmental Implications

-Stephanie Tait, our wonderful Retail Manager and Resident Herbalist, shared her unique perspective on the plant and the practice of smudging white sage.
+Stephanie Tait, an Herbalist, shared her unique perspective on the plant and the practice of smudging white sage.

 Those people are Native Americans, indigenous to Southern California and the surrounding areas, who have used white sage for spiritual rituals for centuries.

 For many indigenous tribes, white sage plays an extremely important cultural and spiritual role.
 It is a primary plant used in smudging ceremonies, which are performed to cleanse the body, energy, aura, or a ritual or living space with the smoke of the burning fragrant plant leaves.
 Smudging is performed to remove negative energy and to heal, bridging the gap between the mortal and higher realms.